 There is an argument for using demand constraints only: one method is better than two, and demand constraints can do everything that demand objects do.
 The counter-argument is that it is better for solving if demands are constrained independently.
-For example, independent demands allow a time sweep algorithm to use weighted bipartite matching to find a locally optimum solution on each day.
-This does not work when the demands are not independent.
+For example, it allows a solver to decide, for each task separately, whether not assigning that task would incur a cost.